 Tenure plays a minor role as far as separations from the firm are concerned.
 Employees with tenure up to two years and those who have been with the firm between 25 and 30 years have substantially lower hazard rates than workers in the reference category who are in their 10th year of employment at the firm; otherwise the tenure hazard profiles are rather flat.
 It is also noteworthy that the highlighted tenure effects are only significant in the first sub-period.
-In the period of high turnover educational attainment only weakly affects the separation hazard, while between 2000 and 2002 employees with more than basic education have a higher propensity to leave the firm than those employees with lowest educational attainment.
+In this period of high turnover educational attainment only weakly affects the separation hazard, while between 2000 and 2002 employees with more than basic education have a higher propensity to leave the firm than those employees with lowest educational attainment, indicating that external labor market options play a role in separation decisions.
 The very young and those who have reached retirement age have a much higher separation rate than those employees who are between 30 and 35 years of age.
-The age hazard profiles are also striking insofar as workers over the age of 45 but still far from retirement, have a substantially lower propensity to separate from the firm than other age groups.
+The age hazard profiles are also striking insofar as workers over the age of 45, but still far from retirement, have a substantially lower propensity to separate from the firm than other age groups.
 Female employees have higher separation rates than their male counterparts, especially in the period of high labor turnover.
 On the other hand, employees with children are more reluctant to leave the firm.